n8n-io/n8n-docs/docs/getting-started/quickstart.md

   n8nio/n8n
 ```

-Be aware that all the data will be lost once the docker container gets removed.
+Be aware that all the data will be lost once the Docker container gets removed.
 To
 persist the data mount the `~/.n8n` folder:

 ```bash